sunilrai7607/sbr-personal-info-api/README.md

 ```

-FeignClientInterceptor generate Berare token when up the server
+FeignClientInterceptor generate Bearer Tokens when personal info micro service is up and send bearer token in each request
 ```java
 @Value("${profileSecurity.accessTokenUri}")
     private String accessTokenUri;